 Down, fleece and wool are known as the warmest fabrics for winter.

 Hence, it has been established that wool, faux fur, fleece, leather, corduroy, and down as the best fabrics for winter.
-They are not only stylish and aesthetically pleasing, they’re also comfortable and great for layering and warmth.
+They are not only stylish and aesthetically pleasing, but they’re also comfortable and great for layering and warmth.
 Thus, use them in overcoats and leather jackets included in your winter capsule wardrobe.